 - Cancelation Notifications (Subscriptions)*

-* Note: Please do not use the word ‘Subscription’ in your subscription plan name in order to avoid this word being duplicated in the subscription emails, as this will automatically be added into the email.
+* Note: Please do not use the word ‘Subscription’ in your subscription plan name to avoid this word being duplicated in the subscription emails, as this will automatically be added to the email.

 We have also localized all these transactional emails.
 See the Email Localization section for more details.